Sans Souci (album): Recording

+songs, go to the rehearsal room and Gordy would put down drum tracks.
+Then we'd record bass, guitar and vocals, until we had a CD of five or six songs together.
+We would churn out a CD every three to four weeks for a couple of months."

 Track listing

 This album has many samples from the 2000 documentary film Cunnamulla about the outback town of Cunnamulla, Queensland.

 The album's cover artwork features a photograph of drummer Gordy Forman's father Jimmy, and the booklet features other photos of Forman's family from the 1970s and 80s.

 Initial pressings of the Australian album came with a bonus DVD with some live footage and three film clips.

-An alternative version of Cocksucker appears on the Uncontrollable Fatulence compilation released in 2002.
+An alternative version of "Cocksucker" appears on the Uncontrollable Fatulence compilation released in 2002.